 This simple guide will help you understand the ingredients that may benefit your skin.
-Then, if you're still unsure which skin care products are right for you, ask your dermatologist or consult with a skin aesthetician at your local salon or beauty counter.
+Then, if you're still unsure which skin care products are right for you, ask your dermatologist or consult with a skin aesthetician at your local medical spa or beauty counter.

 Alpha-Hydroxy Acids (AHAs)